arviz-devs/arviz-project/support.md

 journal = {Journal of Open Source Software}}
 ```

-Please also consider citing ArviZ's {ref}`arviz:installation` and the inference library used to build and fit the model.
-If you want to cite specific methods, you can check the references in the documentation of each method or use `az.citations()` to get the relevant citations.
+Please also consider citing ArviZ's [dependencies](https://python.arviz.org/en/latest/user_guide/getting_started.html#installation) and the inference library used to build and fit the model.
+If you want to cite specific methods, you can check the references in the documentation of each method or use [az.citations()](https://python.arviz.org/en/latest/api/generated/arviz.citations.html) to get the relevant citations.

 (tidelift)=